 But anyone can get involved and have their say.
 We’d love to hear from you on the issues you’re passionate about.
 Subscribe to our mailing list and please do not hesitate to contact us.

-York: Human Rights City is funded by the Joseph Rowntree Charitable Trust and the Joseph Rowntree Foundation and have received funding from the Economic and Social Research Council in the past.
+York: Human Rights City is funded by the Joseph Rowntree Charitable Trust, New Earswick Quaker Meeting, and City of York Council.
+In the past we have received funding from the Joseph Rowntree Foundation and from the Economic and Social Research Council.

 Centre for Applied Human Rights (CAHR)